Motorcycle License in VirginiaPass Your Test with DMV Cheat Sheets

-If you are younger than 19 and have never held a license from any state, U.S. territory, or another country, you must also hold a motorcycle learner's permit for at least 9 months If you take the state-approved Virginia Rider Training Program, you'll be exempt from the knowledge and skills tests.
+If you are younger than 19 years old and have never held a license from any state, U.S. territory, or another country, you must also hold a motorcycle learner's permit for at least 9 months If you take the state-approved Virginia Rider Training Program, you'll be exempt from the knowledge and skills tests.
 The DMV will need your program completion certificate.

 The motorcycle Class M designation is $2 per year.
 You pay it in advance, just like the regular driver's license fees.Other Topics in This SectionCompare Motorcycle Insurance Rates in 3 Steps